ThetaData-API/thetadata-python/docs/tutorials.md

 #### Definition

-Streaming is defined as receiving continuous updates for trades or quotes throughout the trading day.
+Streaming is defined as receiving continuous market data updates throughout the trading day.
 It is much more performant when compared to snapshots.

 #### Responses

 You must implement a callback method as shown in the first example below.
 Each time a ``StreamMsg`` is received, this method will get called.
-A ``StreamMsg`` can either be a trade or quote.
+A ``StreamMsg`` has a ``StreamMsgType``, which can be used to determine the purpose of the message.

 #### Limitations

 The Pro tier has the ability to request a trade stream for every option contract in existence and is able to have up to 15K quote streams.
-The Standard tier is only allowed 5K combined quote / trade streams.
-Other tiers will not have access to streaming at this time.
+The Standard tier is only allowed 5K quote streams and 10K trade streams.
+Other tiers do not have access to streaming at this time.

 ### Option Trades